SoloDevNZ/hashnode/clpxts6wp000509la163lemua.md

 I've been exploring Ollama, a local LLM manager that provides easy access to a selection of open-source LLMs from [Ollama.ai](https://ollama.ai).
 Their list of supported LLMs is continually updated.
 It's a buffet of cutting-edge tech that keeps on growing!

 The installation process was straightforward because all I needed was a Linux-based distro and [Anaconda](https://solodev.app/installing-anaconda).
-I created and activated a new environment named (ollama) using the `conda` command.
-Then, I set up an Ollama home directory and made new directories within the (ollama) environment.
+I created and activated a new environment named (Ollama) using the `conda` command.
+Then, I set up an Ollama home directory and made new directories within the (Ollama) environment.
 Once I got my environment set up, I installed Ollama and started downloading and running an LLM.
 I've been testing it out with the 'Mistral' model.
 And let me tell you, it's impressive!

 By following these steps, I can set up dedicated Anaconda environments, install Ollama, download LLMs from [Ollama.ai](http://Ollama.ai), and test them locally.